kojodoc/kojodoc.github.io/concepts/why-program-kojo.md

 Here's a brief answer:

-1. To better understand the world around us.
+1. To better understand the world around you.
   * By providing a deeper knowledge of **computation** - the foundation of the digital world that’s augmenting the physical world.
 Here are some examples related to computation and its effect on the world:
-    * How is computation delivered to the world?
+    * What are computations that we consume every day?
-      * Via (web)apps – Google search, Google maps, Amazon/Flipkart, Ola/Uber, Netflix, Banking, etc.
+      * Google search, Google maps, Amazon/Flipkart, Ola/Uber, Netflix, Banking, etc.
-    * Smart cities - an example that can help us think about how computation is (going to) playing a bigger and bigger role in the world:
+    * How are these computations delivered to us?
+      * Via (web)apps.
+    * Computations are getting more and more prevalent.
+Smart cities provide a good context to think about this:
-      * IoT, AI, Systems.
+      * IoT, AI, Robots, Systems.
       * Transportation (e.g. smart traffic lights).
       * Health (linked body sensors ↔ transportation ↔ hospitals).
       * Energy (smart buildings, smart road lighting).
       * Security (cameras, sensors, social feeds).

-2. Brain **exercise** (with reinforcement).
+    The above ideas are meant to highlight why it is important to learn about **computation** if you hope to understand the world around you at a non-superficial level.
+2. You get good brain **exercise** (with reinforcement, given the goal oriented and interactive nature of programming).
-  * Creative, logical, and critical thinking.
+  * The exercise is in the areas of logical, creative, and critical thinking.
 3. To have a new way to learn **subjects** like mathematics, art, music, and science.
   * For deeper understanding and exploring synergies.
 4. As a medium to understand *processes* and learn problem solving.